 -yaharu | miyaharu | tabeyaharu | shiyaharu | kiyaharu | -teyaharu | |

-get you | tsukoote ya | mite ya | tablet ya | shite ya | kite ya | -totte ya |
+Sorry, but "te ya" does not appear to be in Portuguese or any recognizable context for translation.
+Could you provide more context or check if there might be a typo? | tsukoote ya | mite ya | tablet ya | shite ya | kite ya | -totte ya |

 Fun facts about Kansai-ben

-- In Kyoto, the word です can become どす
+- In Kyoto, the word です can become どす.

 What do you think of the Kansai-ben dialect?
 Did you like the article?
 If you liked it, leave your comments and share it with your friends.
 Thank you and until the next article.